Cathgao/HeartBeatQuest/README.md

 > **FEEL FREE TO REQUEST UI FEATURE**
 > If you are creating a super cool UI but can't do it with current mod, feel free to open an issue.
 > If you have any ideas about the UI, also welcome to open an issue.
 More customization capabilities can be added in the future if someone wants it.

-# Mod Interaction

-This mod works with the following other mods:
-- BeatLeader, record your heart rate
-- Replay, replay the recorded heart rate in the replay file.

 # Development information